 Next, you should take a few minutes to search the Support forum and the issue tracker.
 It's possible that someone has already reported the problem, and a fix is either available or on the way.
 If you've searched thoroughly and can't find any information about the problem, it's time to start troubleshooting.

-Step 0: Turn on debug mode
+Step 0: Activate debug mode

 These debugging tools are very useful, but can expose information that shouldn't be public.
 These are fine if you're on a staging or development environment, but if you don't know what you're doing, skip this step when on a production environment.